 Exhibitions

-In addition to exhibitions, the Momentary brings artworks from around the world to the space to share more work by contemporary artists and display a broad story of today’s visual art.
-Find all of the Momentary’s outdoor art projects using this digital map.
+The Momentary brings exhibitions and artworks from around the world to the space to share more work by contemporary artists and display a broad story of today’s visual art.

 FREE: No tickets required.